shalzuth/TemSharp/README.md

 ## Heal
 Heals your little guys up to full.

+## Monster Info
+Shows SV info in battle.

+## Open Bank
+Swap your Temtems on the fly.

+## Open Shop
+Forget pokeballs?
+Buy them on the fly.

 ## Shiny Hunter
 Start mod in grass.
 Mod will:
 * Start fight
-* Flee
+* Fight or Flee
-* Repeat until a Shiny Pokeman is found
+* Repeat until a Shiny Pokeman is found, or minimum SV values are found

-TODO - Add stopping on specific enemy, with specified SV

 ## Speed
 Speeds up the game.
 Could be modified to make it go slower if there are requests.

 ## Teleporter
+Right Click on Map to Teleport to location (only use on World)

 Using the numpad, 2, 4, 6, 8 will teleport you a couple blocks away.

 ## Zoom
 Pulls Mr Cameraman back a bit.

+## Remove Name
+Removes your name from appearing on the HUD.

 ## Extra
 I also left a clientless project in here.
 Goodluck getting it to work :)